usnistgov/FederalProfile-8259A/_8259-Control/event.md

 - Implement policies and procedures requiring IoT devices, and associated systems, to have malicious code protection mechanisms integrated into IoT devices and related systems entry and exit points that can detect and eradicate malicious code.
 - Follow procedures to use IoT device anti--malware tools based upon the types of malware possible to be loaded onto each associated IoT device.
-- Establish, or assign to existing, roles within the organization responsibilities for ensuring anti-malware is implemented appropriately within IoT devices used within the organizational aystems.
+- Establish, or assign to existing, roles within the organization responsibilities for ensuring anti-malware is implemented appropriately within IoT devices used within the organizational systems.

 ## Policies and procedures govern malicious code protection updates.